-- The GGMN Portal
+- The GGMN Tools: Portal and Mobile App

 - The GGMN People Network

-The GGMN Portal
+The GGMN Tools

 The GGMN portal gives insights on the availability of groundwater monitoring data through space and time.
 Groundwater level data and changes occurring in groundwater levels can be displayed on a regional scale.
 Additional data layers and information are available to understand the monitoring data in a broader water-related context.